-Install InfluxDB Server and Data Source
+Install InfluxDB2 Server and Data Source

-InfluxDB is a database useful for storing large amounts of timestamped data.
+InfluxDB is a database useful for storing large amounts of time stamped data.

-Telegraf is an agent that supports plugins and it will save it's data into InfluxDB.
+Telegraf is an agent that supports plugins, and it will save its data into InfluxDB.

 Note : The configuration of Grafana, InfluxDB and Telegraf is commonly known on the internet as the TIG stack.